Monster (Arashi song): Single information

 On April 5, 2010, it was announced that Arashi would provide the theme song "Monster" for Ohno's fantasy comedy drama based on Fujiko Fujio's manga series Kaibutsu-kun (怪物くん, Little Monster).

 The single was released in two formats: a regular edition, which included A-side "Monster", the B-side "Spiral" (スパイラル) and the instrumentals for both the tracks; and a limited edition, which included the two tracks and a DVD containing the promotional video for "Monster" and its making of.

 The song's music video was included in their official YouTube channel, when it opened in 2019, and later on, also a live version.
 The song was also included in their official pages of streaming sites Apple Music, Spotify, and the such.

 Chart performance

 The single sold about 232,000 copies on the first day of its release on May 19, 2010, debuting at number one on the Oricon singles daily chart.
 On the Oricon singles weekly chart, the single placed at number one, selling about 543,000 copies.
 "Monster" also became Arashi's thirtieth consecutive single to rank within the Top 3 since their debut single, making Arashi the first act to achieve such a feat.

 On June 24, 2010, "Monster" placed at number-one on the Oricon first half of the year singles chart by selling 654,287 copies overall.
 According to Oricon, "Monster" is the fourth best-selling single of 2010 in Japan.

+The song was Arashi's fifth to reach 100 million streams.